 Genetic Algorithms (GAs) come from the world of stochastic optimization, more specifically from metaheuristic approaches.
 These are stochastic iterative algorithms that behave like search algorithms by exploiting the characteristics of a problem and are particularly suitable for complex parameter spaces.

-GAs are part of the family of Evolutionary Algorithms [Back and Schwefel(1993)Back, and Schwefel, Schwefel(1993)], which get inspiration from some mechanisms of biological evolution, such as reproduction, genetic mutations, chromosomal crossovers, and natural selection.
-GAs are the most used technique from Evolutionary Algorithms [Back and Schwefel(1993)Back, and Schwefel], and they are constantly improving [Haupt and Haupt(2004)Haupt, and Haupt].
+GAs are part of the family of Evolutionary Algorithms [Back and Schwefel(1993)Back, and Schwefel, Schwefel(1993)], inspired by some mechanisms of biological evolution, such as reproduction, genetic mutations, chromosomal crossovers, and natural selection.
+GAs are the most used technique among Evolutionary Algorithms [Back and Schwefel(1993)Back, and Schwefel], and they are constantly improving [Haupt and Haupt(2004)Haupt, and Haupt].
 However, with time, the different methods of Evolutionary Algorithms tend to be similar and share many commonalities [Back and Schutz(1996)Back, and Schutz, Haupt and Haupt(2004)Haupt, and Haupt].

 The method was originally developed by [Holland(1992)] and popularized by [Goldberg(1989)].
 Unlike a linear or local optimization, GAs seek the global optimum on a complex surface, theoretically without restriction, but with no guarantee to reach it.